 That’s what makes estate planning for blended families complicated.

-If you have children from a prior relationship, making an outright distribution of your estate to your spouse may result in your children being disinherited.
+If you have children from a prior relationship, and you make an outright distribution to your spouse, you risk disinheriting your children.
 Why?
 Because when you make an outright distribution to your spouse, your spouse has the power to do whatever he or she wants with the inherited assets, which may include leaving assets to your children, or not.

 Suppose after you die, your spouse and one of your children have a disagreement and become estranged.
 Your surviving spouse could change his or her Will and leave all the assets (including assets inherited from you) to his or her biological children only.
 Or perhaps your surviving spouse finds love again and remarries.
 He or she may decide to leave all assets (including assets inherited from you) to a new spouse rather than your children.

 Below are a few tips to consider as you plan for the complexity of your unique blended family:

 - Determine your primary objective

 The primary objective for some couples is providing for a surviving spouse.
 Perhaps you have been married for decades, your respective children are grown and successful, and you feel absolutely no obligation to leave your children an inheritance.
 If you have no concern whatsoever about the risk that your children could be disinherited, then an outright distribution may be an option.